 If you don’t have direct contact information for every interviewer, you can send an email to the one you do and ask them to share it with the others.

-What if you get a call that you’ve been accepted to one of the positions you applied to?
+What if you get a call that you’ve been hired for a different position?
 Should you still thank the other interviewers?
-Yes.
-Why?
-Networking is crucial in the business world.

 Remember to include the following elements:

-- Thank the interviewer(s) for their time
+- Thank the interviewer’ for their time

 - Cite something you learned during the interview